pratas/goose/README.md

   [+] goose-wsearch
 </pre>

-GOOSE provide pipes support for easy integration with current pipelines.
+GOOSE provides pipes support for easy integration with current pipelines.

 Moreover, there are many scripts to download sequences, shuffle, etc.